Here’s a look at the life of Dick Cheney, the 46th vice president of the United States.

 September 17, 2009 - Undergoes elective back surgery to deal with pain caused from a case of lumbar spinal stenosis.

-February 22, 2010 - Cheney is hospitalized at the George Washington University Hospital after experiencing chest pains.
-After a stress test and a heart catheterization it is determined Cheney suffered a mild heart attack.
+February 22, 2010 - Cheney is hospitalized at George Washington University Hospital after experiencing chest pains.
+It is determined Cheney suffered a mild heart attack.

-March 24, 2012 - His office says he is recovering after undergoing successful heart transplant surgery at Inova Fairfax Hospital in Falls Church, Virginia.
+March 24, 2012 - His office says he is recovering after undergoing successful heart transplant surgery.